HomeArticlesGuideRetirement Planning Guide

 Overview

-Retirement planning in India requires more thought than it did a generation ago.
-Life expectancy has crossed 70, urban living costs grow at 6–7% annually, and public healthcare is not a reliable safety net.
-At the same time, the instruments available to Indian savers — EPF, PPF, NPS, equity mutual funds, and SWP — are genuinely powerful when used together.
+Retirement planning in India takes more thought than it did a generation ago.
+Life expectancy has crossed 70, urban living costs grow at 6-7% annually, and public healthcare isn't a reliable safety net.
+At the same time, the instruments available to Indian savers, EPF, PPF, NPS, equity mutual funds, and SWP, are genuinely powerful when used together.

 This guide walks you through every decision in order: estimating your corpus, choosing instruments, allocating across them, and planning how to draw down the wealth you build.
 At each step, a free calculator lets you turn the concept into a personalised number.